Randam/Avalon/README.md

 From the start, I have made the entire sourcecode available.
 So why not put it on the largest repository of free sourcecode in the world?
 I can think of a few reasons actually:
 1. This code is very old.
 2. It was written in Turbo Pascal, a dead procedural language for real mode DOS.
-3. The game is not even playable anymore on a PC nowadays without running Doxbox.
+3. The game is not even playable anymore on a PC nowadays without running Dosbox.
 4. I was 16 when I wrote most of it (hence the many spelling mistakes).

 That's why it took so long.
 But in the end, I decided to put it here after all.
 Why?